 Forms for school photos for grades 6-11 will be available online in August, and hard copies will be available at the first day of school Orientation Day on Tuesday, September 3.

 Seniors: Stone Photography will be on campus to take Class of 2020 senior portraits on Thursday, Sept.
 5, and Friday, Sept.
-6. More information and a SignUp Genius link will be emailed to all seniors and their parents; seniors should sign up for their portrait time by Tuesday, Sept.
+6. More information and a SignUp Genius link was emailed to all seniors and their parents; seniors should sign up for their portrait time by Tuesday, Sept.
 3.